tidalmigrations/machine_stats/unix/README.md

    $ scp machine-stats-offline.tar.gz <remote-host>:/<remote-dir>/
    ```

-3. On the remote host, extracte the archive and awitch to extracted directory:
+3. On the remote host, extract the archive and switch to extracted directory:

    ```
    $ tar xf machine-stats-offline.tar.gz